 - If a public building is unavailable in a county election precinct, the county commissioners may purchase or construct a building in the precinct for that purpose.
 (Sec.
 43.032, TEC) - There is no charge (including a charge for personnel, utilities, or other expenses incurred before or after regular business hours) for the use of a public building if the day on which the election is held, the building is normally open for business.
 (Sec.
-43.033, TEC) - If the building is not normally open for business, a charge may be made only for reimbursement for the actual expenses resulting from the use of the building in the election.
+43.033, TEC) - If a public building is used as a polling place, the entity that owns or controls that public building may not, at any time during the voting period, prohibit electioneering on the building's premises outside of the 100-foot area but may enact reasonable regulations concerning electioneering.
+(Sec.
+61.003, TEC) - If the building is not normally open for business, a charge may be made only for reimbursement for the actual expenses resulting from the use of the building in the election.
+(Sec.
+43.033, TEC)